philanderson888/course-notes/cyber/README.md

 Metasploit is best known exploit framework = metasploit.com (open source) (uses Ruby)

-Tutorial : Metasploit Unleashed

-combines with Nexpose vulnerability scanner

 1. Discovery Scan : hosts and vulnerabilities

 ```
 ((Metasploit can use Nmap or its own tools for this))
 ```

-2. connect to vulnerability scanner eg OpenVAS, Nessus, Nexpose
+2. connect to vulnerability scanner

  ```
 openvas_target_list
 openvas_task_list
 openvas_report_import
  ```

-#### EXPLOIT MODULE = TRY AND EXPLOIT A VULNERABILITY
+3. EXPLOIT MODULE = TRY AND EXPLOIT A VULNERABILITY

 ```
 use ExploitModule
 show options
 ```

 #### PAYLOAD = WHAT YOU DOWNLOAD TO A MACHINE THAT YOU FIND A VULNERABILITY ON